29 Bird Activities for Preschool, Pre-K, and Kindergarten

 Bird Binoculars!
 Make DIY binoculars with paper towel tubes.
 Then decorate them before you go outside and look/listen for birds or signs that birds were here.
 To encourage birds to be in your area, get a bird feeder and place it outside your window or get a clear window birdfeeder so students can observe birds.

 Birds are such a fun unit for preschool, pre-k, and kindergarten students, and with these ideas, you will have so much fun exploring and learning about these critters!
+Grab your lesson book and pick your favorite bird activities to do today!
 Check out my post about my camping dramatic play unit for a whole-class theme!

-Want more bird resources?
+Want more bird activities?
 Check out the Math & Literacy Centers for Birds!

 Love these activities?
 Pin this image!